Michael’s European record

 2018 – We lost 2-1 to Paris Saint-Germain in our UEFA Champions League group game at the Parc des Princes.
 Juan Bernat and Neymar put the French side ahead before James Milner converted a penalty in first-half stoppage time.
 We went on to qualify from the group, en route to Final glory in Madrid.

-1967 - Ferencvárosi beat us 1-0 in Hungary with a deflected Sándor Katona goal on a snowbound pitch in a Fairs Cup Third Round meeting.
+1967 - Ferencvárosi beat us 1-0 in Hungary with a deflected Sándor Katona goal on a snowbound pitch in a Fairs Cup Third Round meeting as half-back Willie Stevenson played his 241st and last reds game.
 Unfortunately, we lost the Anfield return by the same score.

 1981 – We went down 1-0 at Southampton to a late Steve Moran goal.
 The home side included three former England captains – Alan Ball, Mick Channon and ex-red Kevin Keegan.